aspose-words/Aspose.Words-Documentation/java/release-notes/aspose-words-for-java/release-notes-2018/aspose-words-for-java-18-11-release-notes/_index.md

 *The default value of the option is* ***true*** *which means that the behavior was changed to mimic MS Word; however, the customers who rely on the old behavior are able to revert it by setting the option to* ***false**.*

-The following sample shows this case:
+The following sample demonstrates this case:

 {{< highlight csharp >}}
 document.MailMerge.CleanupOptions = MailMergeCleanupOptions.RemoveEmptyParagraphs;